Instant Pot Brown Rice is one of the easiest beginner Instant Pot recipes because it is 2 ingredients and 15 minutes.

 Cooking brown rice doesn’t have to be a daunting, time-consuming task.
-Instant Pot Brown Rice takes one-third of the time and it is completely hands off.
-You simply add all the ingredients and let the pressure cooker do the work.
+Instant Pot Brown Rice takes one-third of the time compared to cooking on the stove, and it is completely hands off.
+You simply add the ingredients and let the pressure cooker do the work.

 I like to cook a large batch of brown rice at a time.
 Each batch gets split up for several meals and can be stored in the fridge for up to a week and in the freezer for up to three months.
 To freeze rice, let it cool completely after cooking.